vigyat123/EcommerceApp/README.md

     }

-ItemId is the autoIncrement datatable id
+ItemId is the autoIncrement id of inventory table

 b) http://localhost:8080/getAllOrders?pageIndex=0&size=2
 GET